Watercolor landscape in sage green and warm tan evoking reflective coaching supervision practice

 New to the idea of supervision?
 Read why the term doesn’t tell the whole story.

-I have spent years as a leadership and executive coach — sitting with the same tensions, carrying the same questions, and navigating many of the same organizational complexities that show up in your practice.
+I have spent years as a leadership and executive coach, sitting with the same tensions and carrying the same questions that show up in your practice.
 That experience is the foundation of my work as a supervisor.
-It means I understand not just the theory of what you do, but the felt reality of it.
+I understand not just the theory of what you do, but the felt reality of it.

-The space we create together is safe, reflective, and candid — a place where you can openly examine your work — the moments that go well, the ones that challenge you, and everything in between.
-You leave with sharper thinking, steadier footing, a wider repertoire of approaches, and the confidence that comes from not carrying the work alone.
+The space we create together is safe, reflective, and candid — a place where you can openly examine your work, the moments that go well, the ones that challenge you, and everything in between.

 Originally from rural Maryland, I now call Washington, D.C. home.
 My wife and I have two grown daughters.
 I enjoy Baroque music, weekend nature hikes, tending my backyard apple tree, and watching dark comedies and spy thrillers to unwind during the week.
 I studied crops agronomy at the University of Maryland and spent summers working for John Deere, plowing fields, and maintaining hothouses.
 As a coach, I often joke, “I’m still planting seeds.”